leejoonli/code-every-day/log.md

 ## Thoughts

 Read about YAML.
 Yet Another Markup Language is interesting to learn about.
 The codeifying of test automation is cool but I don't know how it works under the hood.
 The YAML pipeline has the stage -> job -> script/task.
 Stage ex: Build, Deployment, Monitoring.
 Job: Things to do/test.
 Script/task: how to do/test.
 The cool thing about YAML pipeline is that you can edit the file directly using a text editor rather than using a specified tool to edit the file.
 You can get it from the repository and make changes and commit those changes and the YAML file will be edited and executable afterwards.

+# Day 118 (6/8/2022)

+## DevOps Pipeline

+Did some more reading on DevOps.

+## Thoughts

+Learned about a very basic multistage YAML pipeline.
+Each stage will be dependent on the previous artifact being successfully built.
+The last stage will stage the pipeline and then move it to production.
+Each stage will execute commands and built artifacts to be used on the next stage.
+This is getting more and more complicated but interesting.